BoomerangDecompiler/boomerang/Readme.md

 # Boomerang Decompiler

 This is a fork of the [Boomerang Decompiler](http://boomerang.sourceforge.net/), a general, open source (BSD licensed) machine code decompiler.
+Boomerang currently supports:
+ - architectures: x86 (IA-32 only), SPARC (V8/V9), PPC, ST20
+ - file formats: ELF, PE, DOS MZ, DOS/4GW LE, Mach-O
+ - high-level language output: C

-Although there are pre-compiled packages available for release versions (`master`), it is currently recommended to build the development version (`develop`) of the decompiler from source yourself.
+Although there are pre-compiled packages available for release versions (`master`), it is currently recommended to build the development version (`develop`) of the decompiler from source.

 ## Building